This section describes the basic terminology used throughout this book:

 Identifies the name of the storage pool that contains the dataset

-Is a slash-delimited path name for the dataset object
+Is a slash-delimited path name for the dataset component

 Is an optional component that identifies a snapshot of a dataset

-For more information about datasets, see Chapter 6, Managing ZFS File Systems.
+For more information about datasets, see Chapter 6, Managing Oracle Solaris ZFS File Systems.

 A ZFS dataset of type filesystem that is mounted within the standard system namespace and behaves like other file systems.

-For more information about file systems, see Chapter 6, Managing ZFS File Systems.
+For more information about file systems, see Chapter 6, Managing Oracle Solaris ZFS File Systems.

 A logical group of devices describing the layout and physical characteristics of the available storage.
-Space for datasets is allocated from a pool.
+Disk space for datasets is allocated from a pool.

-For more information about storage pools, see Chapter 4, Managing ZFS Storage Pools.
+For more information about storage pools, see Chapter 4, Managing Oracle Solaris ZFS Storage Pools.

 A virtual device that stores data and parity on multiple disks.
 For more information about RAID-Z, see RAID-Z Storage Pool Configuration.

-The process of transferring data from one device to another device is known as resilvering.
-For example, if a mirror component is replaced or taken offline, the data from the up-to-date mirror component is copied to the newly restored mirror component.
+The process of copying data from one device to another device is known as resilvering.
+For example, if a mirror device is replaced or taken offline, the data from an up-to-date mirror device is copied to the newly restored mirror device.
 This process is referred to as mirror resynchronization in traditional volume management products.

 For more information about ZFS resilvering, see Viewing Resilvering Status.

-A read-only image of a file system or volume at a given point in time.
+A read-only copy of a file system or volume at a given point in time.

 For more information about snapshots, see Overview of ZFS Snapshots.